captraj/freshcheck/README.md

    - First Repository : [https://github.com/captraj/fruit-veg-freshness-ai]
    - Second Repository : [https://github.com/captraj/mobilenet-fruitsveggiesv1]

+2. **Integrate two models and create an efficient API to utilize both of the models.**

 ## Future Plans
 - **Mobile App Development**: Consider implementing a mobile application for FreshCheck, allowing users to assess fruit and vegetable freshness conveniently on their smartphones.
 - **Improved Model**: Explore opportunities to enhance the freshness assessment model by incorporating advanced machine learning techniques and expanding the dataset.